AjayDeshmukh14/MSIS-2629--Self-Study-Project/README.md

 ![](images/Parallel_Climate.png)

 This visualizations depicts the fact that climate change is not just the sole reason of human activities rather also due to climate changes.
-This visualization has descriptive labels and legends.
+This visualization has descriptive labels and legends, it can easily be understood by the general audience

 ## Overall assessment and Conclusion